 Members, patrons, attendees or other event participants asked to stop any harassing behavior are expected to comply immediately.

-As at any event held at the Rizal Community Center, or FACC-sponsored event, the FACC reserves the right to remove any participant whose social attentions become unwelcome to another and who persists in such attentions after their unwelcome nature has been communicated.
-The FACC also reserves the right to remove or exclude any participant or attendee who appears inebriated or under the influence and who engages in conduct that interferes with the ability of other participants to participate in and enjoy the event.
+As at any event held at the Rizal Community Center, or FACGC-sponsored event, the FACGC reserves the right to remove any participant whose social attentions become unwelcome to another and who persists in such attentions after their unwelcome nature has been communicated.
+The FACGC also reserves the right to remove or exclude any participant or attendee who appears inebriated or under the influence and who engages in conduct that interferes with the ability of other participants to participate in and enjoy the event.

 The Rizal Community Center currently does not offer open Wi-Fi.